Ikjoyce/discord-adventure/README.md

 ## Features

-- **Dice Rolling**: `d20` rolls with automatic stat modifiers.
+- **Dice Rolling**: `d20` rolls with automatic stat modifiers and advantage/disadvantage.
-- **AI Narrator**: Gemini 2.0 Flash Lite generates immersive outcomes based on your rolls.
+- **AI Narrator**: Gemini 2.5 Flash Lite generates immersive outcomes based on your rolls.
 - **Character Stats**: Persistent stats (STR, DEX, CON, INT, WIS, CHA) for each user.
-- **Auto-Detection**: The bot infers which stat to use based on your action description.
+- **Smart Stat Detection**: The bot automatically infers which stat to use based on your action description.
+- **Interactive Scenarios**: DM-generated adventure scenarios that players can respond to with rolls.
+- **Critical Roll Celebrations**: Automatic GIFs and special emojis for natural 20s and 1s.
+- **Session History**: The AI remembers recent actions to create a cohesive narrative.
 - **Admin Controls**: Manage rate limits and backups.
 - **Rate Limiting**: Prevents spam (5 actions/minute).